 Ms. Harders is a frequent speaker on various employee benefit issues and developments and has authored articles on various topics of ERISA and employee benefits law, including the Patient Protection and Affordable Care Act.

 Ms. Harders has been selected by her peers for inclusion in The Best Lawyers in America© (2014 to 2016) in the field of Employee Benefits (ERISA) Law.
-She was also named to the New York Metro Super Lawyers list (2013, 2014) in the area of Employee Benefits and recommended by The Legal 500 United States (2013, 2014).
+She was also named to the New York Metro Super Lawyers list (2013 to 2015) in the area of Employee Benefits and recommended by The Legal 500 United States (2013, 2014).